 November 8 is the International Day of Radiology and this year it’s going to be bigger and better than ever.
 This time the day is dedicated to paediatric imaging and the important role that radiology plays in the detection, diagnosis and management of a wide variety of diseases affecting children, and the special treatment younger patients need.

-This year will also see the production of the fourth book in the series The Story of Radiology, which chronicles the exciting, often strange, history of radiological development and innovation.
-A book on paediatric imaging will also be produced, written by experts in the field, giving readers an insight into the work of paediatric radiologists and the significance of the specialty.
-Click here to read The Story of Radiology and other publications about radiology.
+A book on paediatric imaging will be produced, written by international experts in the field, giving readers an insight into the work of paediatric radiologists and the significance of the specialty.
+This book will be available in autumn.
+Click here to read our other publications about radiology.

 Last year more than 100 radiology-related professional societies from around the world celebrated the International Day of Radiology and this year we hope to see even more joining the initiative and bringing even more momentum to this already fast-growing movement.
 Participating societies will hold a range of different events to celebrate the day, which you will be able to find on the activities page.
 If you hear about any events taking place in your area to mark the occasion then please let us know at email@example.com